Alessa95/SlotBookingAPI/ReadMe.md

 Here you will find basic unit tests:
 - **SlotControllerTest** verifies that the controller's models are properly validated.
 - **AvailabilityServiceTest** verifies the calculation performed on the data obtained from the external API to be used by this API.
+- **DateTimeUtilsTest** verifies the functionality of date manipulation methods.